 9. You Have Some Cash Saved Up

 Believe it or not, but it’s not expensive starting an online creative business.
-Social media is free and most everyone has a phone and a computer.
-Most phones have great cameras so there’s no need to buy a fancy camera just yet.
+Social media is free, and most everyone has a phone and a computer.
+Most phones have great cameras, so there’s no need to buy a fancy camera just yet.
 Save some cashback for other things that will help grow your creative business.
 Courses and online groups are a great way to learn from the convenience of your own home.
-It takes time to become successful so plan ahead.
+It takes time to become successful, so have a plan.

 10. You Have Experience In The Industry